tedtalksviz/tedtalksviz.github.io/README.md

 We also hope our project would reach those yet unfamiliar with TED and evoke them to start exploring the vast and free world of sophisticated and educational specialist presentations.

 ### Exploratory Data Analysis

 We analyzed the data in this [notebook](/Exploratory%20data%20analysis.ipynb).
 The ted\_main.csv file contains information about 2550 ted talks.
 These are given by various people, the most profilic one having given only 9 talks: Hans Rosling - TED talks are not easy to give.
 Approximately 97% of the talks have one speaker.
 On average a TED talk lasts for approxiamtely 14 minutes, the shortest one having under 3 minutes while the longest one has 1.5 hours.
-The subject in these talks cover more than 416 subjects the top 3 ones being in order technology, science and global issues.
-These talks have gathered aproximately 4.3 billion views.
+The talks cover more than 416 subjects, the top 3 ones being in order technology, science and global issues.
+All of the talks have gathered aproximately 4.3 billion views.

 The distribution of number of talks per event is long tailed.
 We found that almost half of the TED events in this dataset have only one talk.
 This dataset also contains individually organized TED events known as TEDx and they represent 18% of our data.

 In terms of dates, the older TED talk was filmed in 1972 but got published 38 years after in 2010.
-The general trend however, is that talks are published in the same year they were recorded and their numbers have increased exponentially since 1990.
+The general trend however, is that talks are published in the same year as they were recorded and their numbers have increased exponentially since 1990.

+Each talk is being rated on 14 dimesions.
+Keeping only the rating with the biggest score for each talk, we find that most talks are rated as being insipiring, informative and fascinating.

 ### Related Work